Mridula05/EDA_and_PowerBI/README.md

-Hotel Booking EDA and Dashboard
+# Hotel Booking EDA and Dashboard

-Project Overview
+## Project Overview
-This project provides a comprehensive Exploratory Data Analysis (EDA) and interactive Dashboard for hotel booking data using Power BI and PostgreSQL.
-The goal of this project is to analyze the performance of hotel bookings, customer preferences, booking patterns, and trends, and present the insights visually through an interactive dashboard.
-Problem Statement
-Objective: To help hotels analyze their booking data to make informed decisions, improve customer experience, and optimize operations.
+This project performs exploratory data analysis (EDA) on hotel booking data to uncover trends and insights.
+It includes an interactive **Power BI dashboard** for visualizing booking patterns, customer preferences, and hotel performance.

+## Technologies Used
+- **Power BI**: For creating interactive dashboards
+- **PostgreSQL**: For storing and querying the booking data
-Key Questions Addressed:
+- **Python (Optional)**: For additional preprocessing Key Questions Addressed:

 Find the total number of reservations that were canceled